‘I have never lost the wonder and curiosity behind making and creating artworks’

 If I’m not in the art studio painting, I will be found walking and sketching in nature with my small art dog companion and muse, Otto.

-All of my paintings, especially the 'Scapes' series, are inspired by locations usually from around Derbyshire and Herefordshire.
-I work in my sketchbooks, using a range of media and in different sizes.
+Many of my paintings are inspired by locations usually from around Derbyshire and Herefordshire.

 My sketchbooks are a visual diary; colours, compositions, shapes and atmosphere.
 I also makes notes on the location.
-I’m fortunate to live near a nature reserve and I am there most days, sometimes for half an hour and sometimes all day.
 I am always fascinated by how the changing light affects the mood and atmosphere of a place.

 I have always had an affinity and connection with the natural environment; that is where I get my creativity and inspiration.
 I was fortunate to spend my childhood on a small farm near the magnificence of the Black Mountains and the inspiring and poetic Golden Valley in Herefordshire.

 The dramatic yet immersive landscape in which I grew up still inspires my work to this day.
-This is where I developed a deep understanding of and respect for the natural environment and where I began a lifelong authentic creative journey.
+This is where I developed a deep understanding of and respect for the natural environment and where I began my authentic creative journey.

 As the painting emerges, it ebbs and flows, often moving away from representation, becoming more intuitive and expressive.
 The canvas is layered with washes of colour and impasto mark making.
 Layered, poetic images of nature come to the fore, which in turn influence the direction the painting takes.
 Memories, experiences and observations become edited and imprinted within the composition.